 - Bring the folder with you to your child’s appointments.

 - Keep the folder up to date by removing outdated materials and adding in relevant new ones.

 - Make copies of documents that you will probably want to share on a regular basis and put them in a clear plastic document protector so that they are readily available (eg, medical summary, emergency care plan, medication list).

 Ask your healthcare team if they have ready-made templates to use in your care organizer.
 We are in the process of making bilingual PDF documents for easy download here.
-In the meantime, see The Center For Children with Special Needs website link below for either templates or ideas to get you started (not available in French):
+In the meantime, see The Center For Children with Special Needs website for either templates or ideas to get you started (not available in French).